 Narragansett Bay: Sailing and Water Recreation

-Narragansett Bay is Rhode Island’s defining geographic feature — a 28-mile estuary that penetrates to Providence’s doorstep, supporting one of the most active sailing communities in the United States.
-Newport has hosted the America’s Cup multiple times and maintains Sail Newport (the largest public sailing organization in the country), which offers lessons and rentals from Fort Adams State Park.
-The bay’s protected waters make it ideal for beginners while the open water of Rhode Island Sound provides more demanding sailing for experienced crews.
-Kayaking the bay’s islands — Conanicut (Jamestown), Prudence, Patience, and Hope Islands — provides access to wildlife refuges and historical remnants of the bay’s colonial occupation.
-The bay’s waters support year-round fishing for striped bass, bluefish, and tautog.
+Narragansett Bay is Rhode Island’s defining geographic feature — a 28-mile estuary that pushes all the way to Providence and anchors one of the busiest sailing scenes in the United States.
+Newport has hosted the America’s Cup more than once, and Sail Newport, New England’s largest public sailing center, runs lessons and rentals out of Fort Adams State Park.
+Beginners learn in the bay’s sheltered water; experienced crews head for the open swells of Rhode Island Sound.
+Paddlers work the bay’s islands — Conanicut (Jamestown), Prudence, Patience, and Hope — reaching wildlife refuges and the weathered remnants of the bay’s colonial past.
+Anglers fish these waters year-round for striped bass, bluefish, and tautog.

 Block Island: Wildlife Refuge and Migration Corridor